Tips for first-time buyers

 You will be asked for a lot of dates.
 It’s worth getting prepared:

-How long have you lived at your current address, If less than 3 years (previous address details) and dates.
+How long have you lived at your current address?
+If less than three years, your previous address will be required.
 Date started with current employer and details of probation period if relevant.
-If less than 1 year, previous employer details and dates from/to.
+If less than one year please supply your previous employer details and dates employed commenced and finished.